e-ulker/n11CaseforMikro/README.md

 To run UI  tests only, navigate to com/n11/runners/CukesRunner.java directory and run:
 CukesRunner

+After cloning repository to your local, in terminal go to the project folder.
+Then execute "mvn verify" code.

 Reporting

 After test finishes, target folder is created under project.